Loren Miller Legal Services Award

 The Loren Miller Legal Services Award, named after the late Loren Miller, an African American lawyer and judge who was a leader in the civil rights movement, was established in 1977 to commemorate the 50th Anniversary of the State Bar of California.
 It is considered a lifetime achievement award and is given annually to a lawyer admitted to practice in California who has demonstrated long-term commitment to legal services and who has personally done significant work in extending legal services to the poor.
 Previous award recipients include the staff of legal services organizations such as directors of litigation, executive directors and private bar attorneys.

-GUIDELINES, ELIGIBILITY, AND CRITERIA
+ELIGIBILITY AND CRITERIA

+Nominee must be a member of the State Bar of California.
 General criteria to be used in the selection of the award recipient include one or more of the following:

 - Demonstrated dedication to the development and delivery of legal services